statnmath/blogdown_source/content/post/2018-02-23-building-a-static-blog-with-blogdown-hugo-and-github-rmd.md

 tags: ["R", "Blogdown", "Hugo", "GitHub"]
 ---

 When I was an undergraduate student at University of Toronto, I created a [StatnMath google blog](http://statnmath.blogspot.ca/), simply because I wanted to review what I had learned at school.
 Actually I have one more, Korean version hosted by Tistory, [StatnMath Tistory](http://statnmath.tistory.com/).
 Sooner or later I realized that sharing what I learned is good for both readers and me.
-Thanks to amazing people sharing their knowledge and expertise, finally I got this beautiful template for free.
+Thanks to amazing people sharing their knowledge and expertise, finally I got this beautiful template, [link](https://github.com/kakawait/hugo-tranquilpeak-theme) for free.
 I want to be part of them.
 As I am inspired by amazing people, I hope I can be a person who inspire others, especially newbies.
 So there is no reason to stop me from blogging.

 When I was a student, I did not know what do do and where to start.
-After I finished schools, I feel like now I am able to start my own journey in Data Science.
+After I finished schools, I feel like NOW I am able to start my own journey in Data Science.
 I am really happy there are many things to learn, and more exciting thing is I am ready to learn.
-What I left is to find a place I can settle down supporting markdown syntax.
+What I left is to find a place I can settle down, which supports markdown syntax.
 I have been searching open-source static site generators, instead of keeping the Google blog.
 And I am here. [`Hugo`](https://gohugo.io/), [`Blogdown`](https://bookdown.org/yihui/blogdown/) and [`GitHub`](https://github.com/).!!
 What a perfect combination to create this blog.
 Do you want to build a static blog hosted by GitHub, like this blog?
 Let's get started.
 Time is flying! <br/>